Skip to content

 The Guardrails view, with the category filter strip across the top and one column of rule cards below.

 The Add rule modal is a two-pass picker.
 The first pass shows the seven categories; the second shows the rules in the chosen category, with each entry tagged either with its parameter form or with a COMING SOON badge.
-Rules whose handler has not yet shipped in packages/policy cannot be added — the dashboard preserves the roadmap entry so an operator can see what is coming but never publish an unenforceable rule.
+Rules whose handler has not yet shipped cannot be added — the dashboard preserves the roadmap entry so an operator can see what is coming but never publish an unenforceable rule.

 Once a rule is selected, its typed parameter form swaps in.
 Common shapes: